Updated: Mar 1

 You need to put in alot of time and energy.
 People who don't have the time or energy can hire a property manager to deal with all the ongoing administration but this is an extra monthly cost and will ultimately erode into your overall annual return.
 It could be worth it but its worth looking at the numbers.
 Do the research.

-Before you jump into purchasing an investment property, consider all the costs, get a proper idea of what is involved and understand that there is work to do and not quite the holiday you imagined.
+Before you jump into purchasing an investment property, consider all the costs, get a proper idea of what is involved and understand that there is work to do.

 Cash, Banks and their products